-Health Education and Improvement Wales (HEIW) was established on 1 October 2018 as the only Special Health Authority within NHS Wales.
+Health Education and Improvement Wales (HEIW) was established on 1 October 2018 as a Special Health Authority within NHS Wales.
 Staff numbers for HEIW are shown on StatsWales for the quarter as at 31 December 2018 onwards.

 Health service provision for residents of Bridgend local authority moved from Abertawe Bro Morgannwg to Cwm Taf on 1 April 2019.
 As set out in a written statement, from this date, Cwm Taf University Health Board became Cwm Taf Morgannwg University Health Board and Abertawe Bro Morgannwg University Health Board became Swansea Bay University Health Board.
 Both the old and new LHBs appear on StatsWales, as appropriate for the periods covered.

 NHS Wales Shared Services Partnership (NWSSP) became an independent organisation on 1 April 2021 (previously it was hosted by Velindre NHS Trust).
 Staff transition from Velindre NHS Trust to NWSSP between January and May 2021.
 From June 2021 all NWSSP staff were recorded separately and staff numbers for NWSSP are shown on StatsWales for the quarter as at 30 June 2021 onwards.

 Digital Health and Care Wales (DHCW) was also established on 1 April 2021.
 DHCW is a Special Health Authority and replaced the NHS Wales Informatics Service (NWIS).
 Staff numbers for DHCW are shown on StatsWales for the quarter as at 30 June 2021 onwards.